Support Fire this Summer: Type 3 Incident Management Teams

 The Safety Officer monitors incident operations and advises the Incident Commander (IC) or Unified Command on all matters relating to operational safety, including the health and safety of incident personnel.

-There’s actually a bunch more opportunities, you can check em out here:
+There’s actually a bunch more opportunities, you can check them out here:

 And this is how they all fit together.